aristoteleo/pantheon-cli/README.md

 ***We're not just building another CLI tool.
 We're defining how scientists interact with data in the AI era.***

-**The first fully open-source, infinitely extensible scientific "vibe analysis" framework**
+**The first fully open-source, infinitely extensible scientific "chat analysis" human like framework**

 </div>